infinum/design-handbook/Design process/Handoff/Design files and project folders.md

 ### Components

-Symbols (or Master Components) allow you to reuse elements easily across your document's Artboards and Pages so try to use them as often as you can.
+Master Components (or Symbols) allow you to reuse elements easily across your document's Artboards and Pages, so try to use them as often as you can.
+When creating them, use [Auto Layout](https://help.figma.com/hc/en-us/articles/5731482952599-Using-auto-layout) and [Variants](https://help.figma.com/hc/en-us/articles/360056440594-Create-and-use-variants) to optimize your workflow.

 Bounds are also a must so that the assets of the same type (icons, images) are the same in size, thus making the developers' job a bit easier.
 Keep symbol names logical and tidy.
 Use them regularly!

 ### Styleguide